ryanricard/rsvp/README.md

 ## Rsvp

 Nerds do find love.
-Rsvp is a Rails mountable engine that enables a wrapping applicationt to collection online RSVP responses.
+Rsvp is a Rails mountable engine that enables a wrapping application to collection online RSVP responses.

 ### Installing Rsvp